oscarTinkerer37/My-tinkering/README.md

 Just some Python practice routines.
 Each file will contain a brief description of the operations performed.
 --
-\nReferences:
+References:
-\nArithmetic and Algebra - Shailesh A. Shirali
+Arithmetic and Algebra - Shailesh A. Shirali
-\nAutomate the Boring Stuff with Python - Al Sweigart
+Automate the Boring Stuff with Python - Al Sweigart